-6. IF any cattle shall be found trespassing on any land, whether any damage shall have been proved to have been committed or not, the owner of such cattle shall forfeit and pay to the owner of such land (subject to the provisions of this Act) the sums set forth in the Second Schedule hereto, and called "The Trespass Scale."
-And if such cattle, being "great cattle" as therein mentioned, be not branded with a registered brand, such sums shall be doubled.
+Penalties for trespass.
+6. If any cattle shall be found trespassing on any land, whether any damage shall have been proved to have been committed or not, the owner of such cattle shall forfeit and pay to the owner of such land (subject to the provisions of this Act) the sums set forth in the Second Schedule hereto, and called "The Trespass Scale."
+And if such cattle, being "great cattle" as herein mentioned, be not branded with a registered brand, such sums shall be doubled.